Class of 2022

 - Hometown: Cochabamba, Bolivia

-Camila is a Political Science and Economics double major.
-As a first year student, she began volunteering with the National Immigration Justice Center (NIJC).
-Based on her experiences there, she embraced her pan-ethnic identity, and now assists Dr. Brian Collier with research for an ongoing book project.
-The project examines the roots of asylum seekers’ migration from Guatemala, Honduras, and El Salvador to the United States, as well as conditions they face when they arrive in the U.S. This work empowered her to co-organize and contribute to a conference series in Antigua, Guatemala, and Washington D.C. with the Notre Dame Initiative for Global Development.
-The series facilitated relationships among ambassadors, representatives, scholars, and experts and resulted in the production of a policy brief that will be presented on Capitol Hill.
-Camila is also a Catholic Relief Services Ambassador and a member of SIBC.
+Camila is a Political Science and Economics double major with a minor in Computing and Digital Technologies.
+As a first-year student, she began volunteering with the National Immigration Justice Center (NIJC).
+She worked on her own research on asylum with the support of Dr. Brian Collier.
+This work empowered her to co-organize and contribute to a conference series in Antigua, Guatemala, and Washington D.C. with the Notre Dame Initiative for Global Development.
+The series facilitated relationships among ambassadors, representatives, scholars, and experts and resulted in the production of a policy brief that was presented on Capitol Hill.

-- Areas of Study: Economics, Political Science, and Italian
+- Areas of Study: Economics, Applied and Computation Mathematics & Statistics

-As a result of his deep familial connection and devotion toward the disabled community, Alessandro founded Buddy Beads inc. in 2017.
-Buddy Beads inc. is a non-profit organization which manufactures merchandise and organizes fundraising campaigns for organizations that benefit individuals with Down Syndrome.
-In its first contract, Alessandro and his associates raised over twenty-five thousand dollars for RAD camp, a summer camp in Southern California that serves adults and children with disabilities.
+As a result of his deep familial connection and devotion to the disabled community, Alessandro founded Buddy Beads inc. in 2017.
+Buddy Beads inc. is a non-profit organization that manufactures merchandise and organizes fundraising campaigns for organizations that benefit individuals with Down Syndrome.
+In its first contract, Alessandro and his associates raised more than $25,000 for RAD camp, a summer camp in Southern California that serves adults and children with disabilities.
 Alessandro volunteers there every summer.

-At Loyola High School, Alessandro was co-captain of the debate team, three-time recipient of the presidential volunteer service award, an avid pianist, a skilled automotive enthusiast and member of the auto-restoration club.
-He also wrote for The Loyalist, the high school’s newspaper.
+At Loyola High School, Alessandro was captain of the Debate Team, a three-time recipient of the Presidential Volunteer Service Award, an avid pianist, a skilled automotive enthusiast, and a member of the auto-restoration club.

 - Hometown: Minneapolis, MN

 For the majority of her life, Sarah has been fascinated by the power of medicine and research.
-After making discoveries based on her own experience, Sarah invented a hand exercise device called the ViEx™ to help people with debilitating hand conditions.
-She holds two patents and founded the company Betts Hand Technologies as well as started a community outreach program which provides ViEx™ devices and services to those who are homebound or cannot afford to go to a clinic.
-Last year, Sarah was one of 25 students worldwide chosen to attend the Nobel Prize Ceremonies Week in Stockholm, Sweden.
-There, she had the opportunity to collaborate with the Karolinska Institute.
-Additionally, she conducted neuroscience research at Hennepin County Medical Center on diagnosing traumatic brain injuries more accurately.
+After making discoveries based on her own experience, Sarah invented a device called the ViEx™ to help people with debilitating hand conditions.
+She holds two patents, founded the company Betts Hand Technologies, and started a community outreach program that provides ViEx™ services to those who are homebound or cannot afford to go to a clinic.
+She is one of seven inventors worldwide chosen to represent the company Patient Innovation in 29 European countries to extend the impact of her device.
+Wanting to pursue her love of neuroscience, Sarah is currently researching non-ketotic hyperglycinemia in Dr. Haldar’s lab at Notre Dame’s Center for Rare and Neglected Diseases.

-Sarah is also passionate about violin, which she has been playing since age 3.
-Excited about the universality of music, Sarah won a scholarship to perform and conduct musical workshops in Cuba with local musicians.
-She is currently a first violinist in the Notre Dame Symphony Orchestra and enjoys playing at dorm mass.
+Sarah is also passionate about violin, which she has been playing since age three.
+Excited about the universality of music, she won a scholarship to perform and conduct musical workshops in Cuba with local musicians.
+She is currently the first violinist in the Notre Dame Symphony Orchestra and enjoys playing at dorm mass.

 - Areas of Study: Neuroscience & Behavior